patrickpichler/going-minimal/talk.md

 the first image `build`.
 Next we introduce a second `FROM`.
 We are going to use `ubuntu:23.10` as the base for our runtime image.
 Nice, it hopefully will result in a smaller image size.
 All that is left to do, is to copy over the resulting binary to the second image and voila, we are done.
 Lets give it a shot and build the image.
 Nice!
-The resuling image has `101MB`.
+The resulting image has `101MB`.
 Still not great, but way better than `1.01GB`.

+Another quick win would be to replace `ubuntu` with `alpine`. `alpine`, for all of you who do not know it, is a minimal Linux Distribution.
+It is often used as base image for containers.
+One thing to look out for though, is that it is based on `musl` instead of `glibc`.
+This could yield some funky problems, so be sure to properly test your apps.
+Ok with `ubuntu` replaced lets build the image.
+Now look at that.
+The resulting image, only has `15MB`.
+You heard that right `15MB`, vs the `101MB` with `ubuntu`.

 You might ask yourself, why are big container images even a problem?
 Networking is fast, so why should we care that our production image is 3GB in size?